Equality, Diversity & Inclusion

 Our policies also uphold our commitment to EDI.

-The responsibility for day-to-day matters, advice on embedding equalities into all our practices and employee training falls to the Equality, Diversity & Inclusion Manager.
+The responsibility for day-to-day matters, advice on embedding equalities into all our practices and employee training falls to the Equality, Diversity & Inclusion Partner.

 Our action plans show the measures we are taking to promote EDI.
 The University Council actively monitor our work and publish findings every year, along with other equality monitoring information as part of our Public Sector Equality Duty.